itsjoelha/tp/docs/DeveloperGuide.md

 The `Data` component,

+![Diagram] (docs/diagrams/DataComponent.puml)

 - Loads user data and module data when program starts.
 - Saves user data when program is terminated.
+- ModData deals with module data from the database.
+UserData deals with storage of User data such as user details and modules.
 - depends on some classes in the `Model` component (because the `Storage` component’s job is to save/retrieve objects that belong to the `Model`)

 <h4>